The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Finally, as you make your way into Rotorua, there are a few areas that are worth exploring.
 Kuira Park is a free park with local geothermal activity, including various mud and sulfur pools.
 Within the park, you can soak your feet in designed geothermal baths.
 It is a free way to see some of the geothermal activity that happens in the region.
 Next, head to the Rotorua Lakefront where you can walk around to enjoy nature and experience the lakefront boardwalk.

-A man with his feet in a public bath in Rotorua
+A man with his feet in a public bath as seen in a Rotorua itinerary

 Dipping our feet in the thermal baths in the public park

-Finally, make your way to Eat Street, the main area of town with restaurants and bars.
+Finally, head to Eat Street, the main area of town with restaurants and bars.
 On Thursdays, the city hosts a night market where a variety of restaurants of international cuisine have stands so you can try different cuisines.
 The city also has a variety of private thermal baths that you can consider visiting if you want to relax in a spa-like experience.
+(You can read about other thermal baths and hot springs around New Zealand here.)

-people walking through an outdoor food market in Rotorua
+people walking through an outdoor food market as seen in a Rotorua itinerary

 The night market in Rotorua is a great place to try a variety of cuisines